borismus/oauth2-extensions/README.md

 `cp-oauth2.sh` script inside the `samples` directory to get these samples to work.

+# Thanks, contributors!

+Many thanks to [neocotic@](https://github.com/neocotic) and other contributors for their great work in keeping this library up-to-date.

 # How to use this library

 Register your application with an OAuth 2.0 endpoint that you'd like to